research-driven design for a wealth management tool.

 Adding & Deleting What-If Scenarios

-PARTICIPANT RECRUITMENT
+RECRUITMENT

 Recruitment methods included targeted outreach, cold outreach, convenience sampling, and snowball sampling.